RakeshSingh38/form-builder-assignment/README.md

 -   **🎨 Intuitive Drag & Drop**: Effortlessly build forms by dragging field components from our comprehensive toolbox
--   **👁️ Real-time Preview**: Instantly switch between edit and preview modes to see your form come to life
 -   **🎭 Advanced Theme System**: Customize colors, fonts, typography, and styling with our powerful theme editor
 -   **✅ Smart Validation**: Built-in validation for email, numbers, required